Fiserv/card-pointe/docs/documentation/CardPointeGatewayDeveloperGuides.md

 To return a specific response code, you make an authorization request with an amount in the $1000-$1999 range.
 You specify the desired response code using the last three digits (with a leading 0 for 2-digit response codes) of the whole-dollar amount (the amount excluding cents).
 For example, if you want to return RPCT respcode 332, "Account locked," make an authorization request for $1332.

+> When initiating an authorization request using the First Data Rapid Connect (RPCT) emulator, the amount range will be $1001-$1999.

 The following example illustrates an authorization request for $1116.95.
 The amount value specified is 111695 (with the decimal implied), therefore, the whole-dollar amount is $1116.

 #### Sample Request